-Mount Hood Tragedy: Two Teens Fall 150-Feet To Their Death While Hiking In Oregon
+Mount Hood Tragedy: Two Teens Fall 150 Feet To Their Death While Hiking In Oregon

 Hikers traversing the Pacific Trail Cliff discovered the bodies of the two teenage friends and called 911 for help.
 Clackamas County Sheriff’s Sergeant Brian Jensen said investigators have not yet been able to find anyone who may have witnessed the fatal falls of Emily Lang and Emma Place, KOIN reports.

 Sergeant Jensen also said there is no evidence to indicate either of the teenagers intentionally jumped or were pushed off the Pacific Trail Cliff.
-The cellphones belonging to the Lang and Place have been recovered but so far, police investigators have not been able to garner any information from the devices.
+The cellphones belonging to the Lang and Place have been recovered, but so far, police investigators have not been able to garner any information from the devices.

 Bodies of 2 Portland women recovered on Mount Hood https://t.co/arGwdOsuew #pdx pic.twitter.com/u78oLM0BAV